 Wired Connection Klipper Configuration

-- The STM32F072 needs to be flashed with firmware before connecting to Klipper, otherwise wired connection operations will not be supported.
+- The STM32F072 firmware needs to be flashed before connecting to Klipper, otherwise wired connection operations are not supported.

 Start Compilation